jennatripoli/GardenOfAge/README.md

 Hurt that his daughter, the Princess, has taken over his garden.
 Deals 50% of the Princess' HP in damage.

 ### **The End**
-If saved by the holy light, he realizes his mistakes and accepts defeat.
+If saved by holy light, he realizes his mistakes and accepts defeat.
 Sets own HP to 1 and heals the Princess to 80 HP.
 ______________________________________________________________________________________________________________________________

 ## **Raille the Magic Warrior (Enemy #4)**